irmen/Pyro4/docs/source/nameserver.rst

 This makes sure your client code doesn't consume resources in the name server for an excessive amount of time, and more importantly, frees up the limited connection pool to let other clients get their turn.
 If you have a proxy to the name server and you let it live for too long, it may eventually deny other clients access to the name server because its connection pool is exhausted.
-If you don't need the proxy anymore, make sure to free it up.
+So if you don't need the proxy anymore, make sure to free it up.

 There are a number of things you can do to improve the matter on the side of the Name Server itself.